Project Requests

 How to Review, Provide Edits, and Approve Proofs

-A link to the proof of the project will be shared with you via an email notification from Lytho.
+A link to the project proof will be shared with you via an email notification from PageProof.
 Major or lengthy edits at the proof stage can delay your project.
 That’s why it’s always best to think through and get departmental approval on your draft copy/text content and objectives before work with MarCom begins.
 Any edits made to your submitted text will be reviewed with you for approval before moving forward with your project.

-Once you receive an email notification that a proof is up for review, we give clients three days to review before renotifying the client to review the proof and submit their approval status.
-Please keep in mind that the longer your review and approval process takes, the longer it will take us to complete your project.
-If you have a problem with your proof and want to discuss what’s been shared, then please schedule a time with the Project Manager.
+Once you receive an email notification that proof is available for review, we provide clients with three days to review it before renotifying them to review the proof and submit their approval status.
+Please note that the longer your review and approval process takes, the longer it will take us to complete your project.
+If you have a problem with your proof and would like to discuss the information shared, please schedule a time with your Client Success Manager.
 (The MarCom team uses Google Calendar, making checking for mutual availability easy.)

-Below are a few more links to helpful Lytho tutorials.
+Below are a few more links to helpful PageProof tutorials.